Inf-convolution and optimal risk sharing with countable sets of risk measures: Introduction

-In this study, we extend the convex combination-based inf-convolution of risk measures to a infinite countable set of alternatives.
-Specifically, we consider a collection of risk measures $\rho_\mathcal{I}=\{\rho^i,\:i\in\mathcal{I}\}$, where $\mathcal{I}$ is a nonempty countable set.
-Then, we obtain the generalized version of the convex inf-convolution as follows:
+Under all such reasoning, in this study, we extend the convex combination-based inf-convolution of risk measures to an infinite countable set of alternatives as follows:

-The intuitive principle of this approach is to regard $\mu=\{\mu_i\}_{i\in\mathcal{I}}\subset[0,1]$ such that $\sum_{i\in \mathcal{I}}\mu_i=1$ as a generalization of convex weights in the finite case.
-We extensively generalize known properties and results to this framework.
+The intuitive principle of this approach is to regard $\mu=\{\mu_i\}_{i\in\mathcal{I}}\subset[0,1]$ such that $\sum_{i\in \mathcal{I}}\mu_i=1$ as a generalization of convex weights in the finite case.We extensively generalize known properties and results to this framework.
 More specifically, we investigate the preservation of properties of $\rho_{\mathcal{I}}$, dual representations, optimal allocations, and self-convolution.
-Of course, owing to the extent of the related literature, we do not intend to be exhaustive.
+Of course, we do not intend to be exhaustive due to the extent of the related literature.
 To the best of our knowledge, there is no study in this direction.

-Regarding to interpretation, it is the minimum amount of risk, which may represent capital requirement for instance, among all possible ways of dividing a risk $X$ into countable fragments and distributing the capital into countable units under weighting scheme.
-Such units could be business lines, agents, lotteries, liquidation times etc. Thus, cuch formulation arises naturally when the agent is allowed to pulverize its position in as many fragments as desired.
-Weights could be the importance of each $\rho^i$ in the global decision.
-The key point to be noted, is that in this case the split of the position $X$ can be taken at any number of fragments as desired instead of a fixed finite one as in the usual approach.
-Thus, it is expected that the value generated for the resulting risk measure be smaller than the one resulting from any fixed finite inf-convolution.
+Furthermore, we can represent our functional in the same vein as the traditional summation under some suitable choices for the conversion.
+In particular, the two frameworks coincide and are well suited under Positive homogeneity.